iluvjava/Maths/AMATH 581/Generalized 2nd Order Taylor Scheme.md

 ---

-Let's present the following formula for our time stepping schceme:
+Let's present the following formula for our time stepping scheme:

 > $$